BoyBaykiller/IDKEngine/Readme.md

 ### 1.0 Overview

-Sweep-SAH is a method to find the lowest cost object splits in top-down BVH builds.
-You might have heard of other methods like Spatial-Median-Split, Object-Median-Split or Binned-SAH already.
-Sweep-SAH produces superior results and is often used as a "reference" for trace speed in the literature.
+Sweep-SAH is a method to find low cost object splits in top-down BVH builds.
+Other methods include Spatial-Median-Split, Object-Median-Split or Binned-SAH already, but Sweep-SAH produces superior results and is often used as a "reference" for trace speed in the literature.
+I want to discuss how this method works and how it can be implemented efficiently.

-When building a BVH in a top-down manner, at each recursion step we want to split the parent set of primitives into two new sets which make up the left and right child.
+When building a BVH in a top-down manner, we need to split the parent's set of primitives into two new sets.
 We don't care about ordering and empty sides, so for N primitives that gives us $2^{N - 1} - 1$ possible partitions.
 As an example, here are all for **{A, C, E, J}**:

 #### "Classic" partitions